devgeniem/dustpress-js/README.md

 ```
 This code takes the data of `SomeMethod` and renders it with `SomePartial`.
 Variable `data` then contains the ready html.

+If you still want to get the data output as well, use argument `data: true` and you will get the resulting data as the second parameter of your success function.

 You can also omit the method completely if you want to get the data of a complete model.

 ```